 MySQL Create Table Syntax

-CREATE TABLE 'Table Name' ( Column_Name1 Data_Type(Size) [NULL | NOT NULL], Column_Name2 Data_Type(Size) [NULL | NOT NULL], … Column_NameN Data_Type(Size) [NULL | NOT NULL] );
+CREATE TABLE 'TableName' ( Column_Name1 Data_Type(Size) [NULL | NOT NULL], Column_Name2 Data_Type(Size) [NULL | NOT NULL], … Column_NameN Data_Type(Size) [NULL | NOT NULL] );

-- Table Name: Please provide Unique table name.
-It will throw an error, if you use the already existing table name.
+- TableName: Please provide a Unique name.
+It throws an error if the name already exists.

-- Size: Please provide valid number here
+- Size: Please provide a valid integer number here

 CREATE TABLE sales ( SaleID INT NOT NULL AUTO_INCREMENT, Product_Name VARCHAR(100) NULL, Product_Description TEXT );

-MySQL Create Table Example – Workbench
+MySQL Create Table Workbench Example

 USE company; CREATE TABLE customers ( CustID INT NOT NULL AUTO_INCREMENT, First_Name VARCHAR(50) NULL, Last_Name VARCHAR(50) NULL, Education VARCHAR(50) NULL, Profession VARCHAR(50) NULL, Yearly_Income INT NULL, Sales FLOAT(10, 2) NULL, PRIMARY KEY (CustID) )